-To redeem Discover miles online, log in to your Discover account and click "Ways to Redeem."
+To redeem Discover miles online, log in to your Discover.com account and click "Ways to Redeem."
 Then select Travel Purchases, Miles as Cash, or Amazon.com as your redemption method.
-If redeeming by phone, call 1 (800) 347-2683 and follow the voice prompts.
+If redeeming by phone, call (800) 347-2683 and follow the voice prompts.
 You can also connect to a customer service representative for assistance with redeeming miles.

-You can redeem miles for cash back as a direct deposit to your bank account.
-Or, you can get travel credits to cover at least part of the cost of travel purchases made in the last 180 days.
+Apply miles toward travel: You can get travel credits to cover at least part of the cost of travel purchases (airfare or hotels) made in the last 180 days.
 You can select any purchase coded as travel and “erase” its cost with your earned miles.
 Eligible travel purchases include airfare, hotel bookings, purchases made through online travel sites, and others.
 Airbnb rentals, taxicab and limousine rides, Uber and Lyft rides, and more are also covered.

 Pay with rewards: You can use your miles directly at Amazon.com and through PayPal to pay for purchases.
 Simply link your Discover it Miles card to your Amazon.com account, then link your rewards by following the instructions.
 From the Amazon.com checkout page, under “Payment Method,” there is an option to apply miles toward your purchase.
 It also lists the number of miles you have available.
 For PayPal purchases, visit the PayPal website to link your Discover it Miles card to your account.

 The Discover it Miles card is the only way you can earn Discover miles.
 It offers 1.5 miles per $1 spent on all purchases.
 Plus, Discover matches all miles you earn in the first year.
 To find out the number of miles you have to redeem, check the first page of your monthly statement, under "Miles Available to Redeem."
 You’ll also see the available balance online at the top of your account page.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.